 I was able to add fat in a few different ways.
 By adding cheese, egg, and pork rinds to the meatloaf mixture, I was able to achieve a higher fat ratio.
 I also eliminated any carbs by removing the bread crumbs.
 Overall, one serving of this meatloaf comes to only 3 carbs per serving.

-How to make a mouthwatering Sweet and Sour Meatloaf
+How to make Sweet and Sour Meatloaf

 As an Amazon Associate, I earn from qualifying purchases from affiliate links.